CAPE TOWN FELLOWSHIP PROGRAM

-THE UNSCHOOL IS BRINGING ITS 9TH EMERGING LEADERS FELLOWSHIP TO CAPE TOWN, SOUTH AFRICA!
+THE UNSCHOOL BROUGHT ITS 9TH EMERGING LEADERS FELLOWSHIP TO CAPE TOWN, SOUTH AFRICA!

 PROGRAM DATES: MAY 26TH - JUNE 1st, 2018

-The Cape Town Fellowship Program will take a cohort of 20 purpose-driven creative rebels and change agents from around the world on a week-long adventure to explore social change, systems thinking, creative interventions and all things sustainability.
+The Cape Town Fellowship Program took a cohort of 20 purpose-driven creative rebels and change agents from around the world on a week-long adventure to explore social change, systems thinking, creative interventions and all things sustainability.

-Tuition is $2500 USD.
-Many of our past fellowship participants have activated their creativity and their networks to get to the UnSchool by way of crowd-funding and employer sponsorships.
+Many of our past fellowship participants activated their creativity and their networks to get to the UnSchool by way of crowd-funding and employer sponsorships.
 When there's a will, there's a way – so don't let the tuition cost deter you from applying.
 With our commitment to being accessible, we also offer scholarships to local applicants on a case-by-case basis.
 The scholarship funds go quickly so make sure to apply quickly!

 READ ABOUT HOW ALUMNI GOT TO UNSCHOOL